 - Pulse the shredded coconut in a food processor or high powered blender.
-I use a Vitamix and it works perfectly.
-It will be powdered at first but will start to get thicker and stick together.
+It will be powdered at first, but will start to get thicker and stick together.

-- Blend to incorporate and store in a glass mason jar or other container.
+- Blend to incorporate and store at room temperature in a glass mason jar.